Center for Community Engagement building in downtown York

 Engagement and Equity through Education

 The Hope Scholars treat their own educational opportunities as a privilege that they wish to share with others.
 Their mission is to provide both hope and tools to achieve rich lives to vulnerable populations held back by poverty and other inequities.
 They are committed to building better communities, with a special focus on providing equitable educational opportunities to the youth of York.
+Most Hope Scholars are leaders and mentors in the Generations of Hope program.

 Our Scholars share many attributes: